 How to buy

 The Amazon Echo Show is currently available to pre-order on Amazon for $229.99 in black or white.
-The device will be released on June 28, 2017.
+The device was released on June 28, 2017.

 Amazon is also offering a buy two, save $100 deal with promo code SHOW2PACK.